 The effect of the violence on children is particularly heartbreaking.
 One such group of children are those we met during a previous visit to a refugee camp in Yola.
-Local church leaders told us they estimated that around one thousand children had been separated from their parents when Boko Haram attacked last year.
+Local church leaders told us they estimated that around one thousand children had been separated from their parents when an extremist group that is located primarily in Northern Nigeria More attacked last year.
 We met sixteen who had lost both parents.

 When he met them, Open Doors researcher, Isaac, could hardly hold back his tears.
 It was not easy to see them in those circumstances.
 Recently, he returned to the refugee camp to see how they are doing.